Freely-Given-org/OpenEnglishTranslation--OET/README.md

 - _Digest Version_ for those who want the essence without some of the trivia (like Paul forgetting his coat in Troas).

 If you’re a professional Bible translator or app developer and able to help us in this endeavour, please start a conversation with us via our [Contact Page](https://Freely-Given.org/Contact.html).

+## Schedule

+As of January 2023, the following books have been drafted (but still expecting to undergo much checking and revision): John (15,635~879~21), Mark (11,304~678~16), Ephesians (2,422~155~6), Titus (659~46~3), 3 John (219~15~1), and Jude (461~25~1).
+These represent 30,700/138,020 (22%) Greek words, 1,798/7956 (23%) NT verses, or 48/260 (18%) NT chapters.

+Our goal is to complete the first draft and first check of the _OET_ New Testament by the end of 2023.

+## The inevitable event

+It is my request to my family and executors of my will to place all of this work into the public domain, finished or unfinished, on the event of my death.
+It has always been my desire that the _Open English Translation_ be a gift to the world, including the _Literal Version_, the _Readers’ Version_, and any other versions made under my control or under the auspices of Freely-Given.org.

+Please note that any contributions by others to this project will only be accepted on these same grounds.